NarenBot/Bare_Bones_Template/README.md

 -|- Include modules or packages in the requirements.txt file according to the specific requirements of your project.

--|- Modify the 'setup.cfg' and 'setup.py' files according to the specific requirements of the project.
+-|- Modify the 'setup.cfg' and 'setup.py' files according to the specific requirements(project_name_description) of the project.

 2. Run below command
 ```bash